russellballestrini/russell.ballestrini.net/content/2019-10-31-how-to-fallback-to-an-older-freenas-version-on-update-failure.rst

-How to fallback to an older freenas version on update failure
+How to fallback to an older FreeNAS version on update failure
 ################################################################

 :author: Russell Ballestrini